Marionjames-ally/Awwards/readme.md

     If you get stuck during the development of your project you can contact me on Github

-# Project prompt
-    At Moringa school you create a lot of projects (IPs, Mid-week projects) but you never know how those projects rate with your peers.
-Your objective is to create an application like Awwards (Links to an external site.)Links to an external site.
-(It doesn't necessarily have to be exactly the same).
-The application will allow a user to post a project he/she has created and get it reviewed by his/her peers.

-A project can be rated based on 3 different criteria

-    Design
-    Usability
-    Content
-    These criteria can be reviewed on a scale of 1-10 and the average score is taken.

 # User stories
 As a user, you can: